All the way from the Yellow River to the Elbe: Zhengzhou – Hamburg.

 Since its founding in 1990, Metrans has been continuously developing.
 And since 1992, when the first train set off from Hamburg to Prague, intermodal logistics solutions have been among the standard repertoire of HHLA’s subsidiary.
 Thirty years of logistics expertise have established a dense network of connections in Central, Southern and Eastern Europe.
 What HHLA provides for maritime containers, Metrans makes possible for cross-continental transportation: a gateway to Europe.
 Every 48 hours, a train from China enters the European rail network via the Metrans network.

 The tracks fork in Poznan – in every direction.
 This western Polish city is an intermodal hub in the Metrans network.
 Poznan is one of Metrans’ state-of-the-art logistics nodes which intelligently dovetail rail tracks, roads and shipping routes throughout Central, Eastern and Southern Europe.
 From its head office in Prague, Metrans organises more than 500 weekly train connections from Budapest to Salzburg, from Poznan to Hamburg – from European cities to the European hinterland.
 In record time.
 This includes customs clearance and carriage by rail as well as onward transportation by truck or ship.

 As the market leader for European port hinterland traffic, Metrans combines the best of both worlds: individual Eurasian routes and decades of European logistics expertise.
 New connections are established in response to growing international demand.
-20,000 TEU standard containers full of goods were shipped to China on this route in 2018.
-And the volume is increasing all the time.
-Metrans has now opened up a new hinterland: China.
+The intermodal company manufactured 913 trains in 2020 (2019: 426 trains) that originated in or went to China.
+This is an increase of 114 percent, with imports recording the largest growth (+131 percent).
 Only 518 kilometres to Hamburg.